ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-compliance-boundaries.md

   -  `Site_Path`: Specifies the SharePoint sites that the role groups defined in the  `Users` parameter can search.
 The  *SharePointURL*  specifies the sites in the agency that members of the role group can search; for example,  `"Site_Path -like 'https://contoso.sharepoint.com/sites/FourthCoffee*'"`

 -  `Action`: Specifies the type of Compliance Search action that the filter is applied to.
-For example,  `-Action Search` would only apply the filter when members of the role group defined in the `Users` parameter runs a content search.
+For example,  `-Action Search` would only apply the filter when members of the role group defined in the `Users` parameter run a content search.
 In this case, the filter wouldn't be applied when exporting search results.
 For compliance boundaries, use  `-Action All` so the filter applies to all search actions.

     For a list of the Content Search actions, see the "New-ComplianceSecurityFilter" section in [Configure permissions filtering for Content Search](permissions-filtering-for-content-search.md#new-compliancesecurityfilter).